Battery Fire Testing System

 Scope of Work

-- Stainless-steel vessel: 5-gallon inner volume, min 9-inch inner diameter, 15-inch inside depth.
+- Vessel: Stainless-steel, 5-gallon inner volume, minimum 9-inch ID, 15-inch depth.

-- Warranty: Minimum one year from receipt of equipment, commencing upon acceptance.
+- Warranty: Minimum one year from acceptance.

-- Contract Type: Firm-Fixed Price Purchase Order is anticipated.
+- Type: Firm-Fixed Price Purchase Order.

 - Set-Aside: Total Small Business Set-Aside (FAR 19.5).

-- NAICS Code: 334516 – Analytical Laboratory Instrument Manufacturing (Small Business Size Standard: 1,000 employees).
+- NAICS: 334516 – Analytical Laboratory Instrument Manufacturing (Size Standard: 1,000 employees).

-- Product Service Code (PSC): 6640 – Laboratory Equipment And Supplies.
+- PSC: 6640 – Laboratory Equipment And Supplies.

 Contact Information